knsmr/grap/README.md

 # Grap

 Grap (gravitational poker) is a little game for modern browsers that I've coded as a weekend project.
+You can play it [here](https://dl.dropboxusercontent.com/u/296/grap/index.html).

 ![Screenshot](https://dl.dropboxusercontent.com/u/296/grap/grap01.png)